Extreme Rules (2014): Storylines

-The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown.

 Fresh off his win at WrestleMania XXX, John Cena continued to feud with Bray Wyatt of The Wyatt Family.
 Cena called Wyatt out for his inability to physically defend himself and his cryptic messages without Luke Harper and Erick Rowan by his side.
 To make Wyatt prove himself, Cena challenged him to a Steel Cage match, which Wyatt accepted.
 On the April 28 episode of Raw, Cena entered the steel cage to address Wyatt's evil message saying that it has begun to spread amongst the audience, only to be greeted by Wyatt and a children's choir singing "He's Got the Whole World in His Hands" with many Wyatt Family supporters singing along.
 As the children surrounded the ring, the lights went out before coming back on, with the children now wearing sheep masks as Wyatt laughed maniacally with a child on his lap.

 On Raw the day after WrestleMania XXX, Triple H forced Daniel Bryan to defend his newly won WWE World Heavyweight Championship against him.
 However, Triple H's former bodyguards, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose), turned on him and attacked him, resulting in a no contest.
 As a result, Triple H reformed Evolution with Batista and Randy Orton and attacked The Shield the following week on Raw.
 On the April 18 episode of SmackDown, Triple H scheduled a six-man tag team match between Evolution and The Shield for Extreme Rules.
 On the Raw before Extreme Rules, Ric Flair, once part of Evolution, came out only to give his endorsement to the Shield, acknowledging them as the future of WWE.

 On the April 7 episode of Raw, AJ Lee was bragging about having defended the WWE Divas Championship against 13 other divas at WrestleMania XXX when NXT Women's Champion Paige came out to congratulate AJ on her title defense.
 AJ then slapped Paige and challenged her to a match for AJ's Divas Championship.
 The match itself was dominated by AJ until Paige escaped AJ's submission move, the Black Widow, and hit one of her finishing moves, the Paige Turner, to win her first Divas Championship.
 On the April 15 episode of WWE Main Event, AJ's bodyguard, Tamina Snuka, won a battle royal to become number one contender to Paige's title, allowing her to wrestle Paige for the championship at Extreme Rules.